 What is Cybersecurity?

-Why Cybersecurity is Important?
+Why is Cybersecurity Crucial?

 It is time to mention the dangers that cybersecurity is called to face in more detail.
 They usually depend on which target they aim for.
 The more important or valuable information these victims have - the more complicated security tools they supposedly use.
 Hence, the ways of stealing this info (i.e., making it through all the barriers) must become gradually more complex.
 Stealing conversations from individual users’ PCs is much easier than getting them from a company with many security features.
 And both malware and human-related tricks will be much more complicated.